ddooley/ddooley.github.io/_pages/docs/data-properties.md

 ## Limitations

-There are however value details that a `has ... value` data property can't do by itself as the following examples illustrate, and that are resolved by the introduction of a `value specification` entity (described in the next section.)
+There are value details that a `has ... value` data property can't do by itself as the following examples illustrate, and that are resolved by the introduction of a `value specification` entity (described in the next section.)

 <img align="right" src="/assets/images/docs/data_lee_data_properties.png">